-The user can retrieve time tags from the buffer using a request/response protocol operating over the TCG 01-G's P4 serial port interface.
+The user can retrieve time tags from the buffer using a request/response protocol operating over TCG 02-G's P4 serial port interface.
 Tags are retrieved from the buffer - oldest data first.

-The TCG 01-G can be configured to broadcast either status or serial time strings over the serial port.
+TCG 02-G can be configured to broadcast either status or serial time strings over the serial port.
 Most users of the time tag option will want to suppress all broadcast outputs to simplify the task of time tag data collection.
-However, if output strings are selected, the TCG 01-G will still output time tag information when requested, timing the responses to avoid interference with the other traffic on the port.
+However, if output strings are selected, then TCG 02-G will still output time tag information when requested, timing the responses to avoid interference with the other traffic on the port.

-TCG 01-G Command / Response Message structure
+TCG 02-G Command / Response Message structure